lugiavn/transformation-transferring/text_to_image/README.md

 python main.py --coco_path ./datasets/coco --sic112_path ./datasets/SIC112

 ```
+The first run will take a couple of hours to cache the image features.
+After that, training starts and would go for another hour to get good result.

-logs will be saved at ./runs, monitor with tensorboard
+Logs will be saved at ./runs, monitor with tensorboard